 Donor considerations: Access to a stem cell donor might be restricted either due to the donor becoming infected, logistical reasons at the harvest centers in the middle of a strained health care system, or travel restrictions across international borders.
 During the early phase of the pandemic, it was therefore strongly recommended to have secured stem cell product access by freezing the product before start of conditioning.
 During the summer when the COVID-19 situation had become controlled several donor registries have returned to normal procedures and freezing of products are no longer the recommended procedure since there were also several reports of cryopreserved products never infused.
-The emergence of the new strain in the UK has resulted in new travel restrictions and this increases most likely the need for cryopreservation.
+The emergence of a new strain in the UK as well as another in South Africa has resulted in new travel restrictions and this increases most likely the need for cryopreservation.